ynevet/repo-ranker-cli/README.md

 # Repo Ranker CLI
 **Description**

 A CLI tool to fetch trending GitHub repositories with a security score notation.
-As for v1.00, the CLI fetches weekly trending JavaScript repositories and the next version would allow more flexibility to fetch more types of repositories.
+As for v1.00, the CLI fetches weekly trending JavaScript repositories and the next version is planned to allow more flexibility to fetch more types of repositories.

 **Installation & Usage**
  - prerequisite: NodeJS version => v14.00